 The ACT is designed to measure what a student has learned in high school alongside what knowledge is needed to succeed in college.
 It measures grammar, reading comprehension, math, and science skills.
 Colleges and universities use the ACT as one measure among many of a student’s readiness to do college-level work.
+See our college test prep.
 The test is scored on a 36-point scale.
 The composite score is an average of four section scores—English, Math, Reading, and Science—each of which are also scored on a 36-point scale.
 The optional Writing portion is also available for students applying to schools that require it.
 The ACT is typically administered seven times a year in September, October, December, February, April, June, and July.

 For information on the recently announced changes to the ACT, head to our ACT Updates page to stay up-to-date as additional information unfolds.

 The SAT is designed to measure what a student has learned in high school alongside what knowledge is needed to succeed in college.
 It is comprised of four sections—Reading, Writing & Language, Math without calculator, and Math with calculator.
 Students receive a scaled score out of 1600, which is a combination of a verbal score and math score, each out of 800.
 Many students will also take the Essay portion of the test as many colleges will require that section for score reporting.

 In a standard school year, the SAT is administered on seven national test dates in October, November, December, March, May, June, and August.